ufechner7/KiteModels.jl/docs/src/advanced.md

 ## Creating a custom system image
 To reduce the startup time it is suggested to use a custom system image that contains all the packages you use on a daily base in compiled form.

+For end users, follow the instructions on [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl) .
+Package developers can follow these instructions:

 From a bash prompt you can create one using the following commands, assuming you created a folder "test" as explained on the Quickstart page:
 ```bash
 cd test